 But rest assured, you don't need to have kids to use our products!

 Obviously not, and that's the idea: to create products capable of meeting a parent's needs, but also appeal to anyone who doesn't have kids.
 Our bags definitely don't look like baby changing bags, even if that's what they're designed for.
 When we develop a bag, we also think of all those "childless" moments: roaming the city, cycling, hiking, taking photos… All our bags are designed to have several uses and last as long as possible.

 How do you come up with the name of your products?

 We named our first bag "Clem & Léon" after the chameleon, a reptile that changes color to adapt to its surroundings.
 It is also a nod to Clémence and Léon, two children who directly inspired the design and our decision to make this first product, the starting point of the MeroMero adventure.
 For other products: Squamish, Paquier, Semnoz, Cham, Tofino, these are all places or cities that have made an impression on us during our travels.
 Lark Straps are named after the “lark's foot” knot that we use to attach them.

 Where does the brand come from?

-MeroMero started in Annecy, France, a lakeside city located in the mountains, where Hélène, the founder, has been living for more than 10 years, as well as Quentin, our “digital manager”.
-While Susi also lived in Annecy at one point, she now lives in Germany.
+MeroMero was born in Annecy, between lake and mountains, where Hélène, the founder, has been living for more than 10 years, as well as Quentin, our “digital manager”.
+Susi, meanwhile, although she also lived in Annecy, has now returned to live in Germany.